Alonza Benjamin Bumbry

 Al Bumbry was a speedy outfielder who played 14 years in the major leagues, mostly with the Baltimore Orioles.

 Bumbry stuck with Baltimore for good in 1973 and hit .337 in 110 games.
-He had too few at-bats to qualify for the American League batting championship, or he would have been a threat to winner Rod Carew, who hit .350, as no one else who qualified hit higher than .306.
+He had too few at-bats to qualify for the American League batting championship, or he would have been a real threat to champion Rod Carew, who hit .350, as no one else who qualified batted higher than .306.
 Bumbry tied a modern major league record by hitting 3 triples in a game on September 22nd.
 He went on to lead the circuit with 11 triples and was named Rookie of the Year.
+Al was a fixture in the Orioles' outfield for over a decade, with the exception of 1978 when he was injured.
+During that time, his team won four AL East titles, two AL pennants, and the 1983 World Series.
+He finished in the top ten in the American League batting race in 1977, finishing 7th with a .317 average and career high 31 doubles, and 1980, finishing 9th in his lone All-Star campaign, batting .318/.392/.433 while establishing personal bests in runs scored (118) and hits (205).
+Al was also among the top five in stolen bases five times, with his personal best, 44, coming in his All-Star 1980 season.

 After the 1984 season, Bumbry became a free agent and signed with the San Diego Padres.
-However, at age 38, he hit just .200 and stole only two bases, and he retired after the season.
-He ended his career with 254 steals.
+At age 38, he hit just .200 and stole only two bases in 1985, retiring after the season.
+He finished his career with a .281/.343/.378 slash line, 1,422 hits, 778 runs scored and 254 stolen base.
+In 1987, Bumbry was inducted into the Baltimore Orioles Hall of Fame.
+In 1989, he suited up one more time with the Winter Haven Super Sox of the Senior Professional Baseball Association.
+He hit .340 with 39 RBI in 51 games.

 - 1973 AL Rookie of the Year Award